 The Planetarium Theatre is a domed circular theatre which uses a giant Zeiss projector to produce a 360-degree view of the night sky as seen from Vancouver along with multimedia shows.
 The Groundstation Canada is a 90 seat theatre featuring interactive and audio-visual space themed presentations.
 On Friday and Saturday evenings there are Laser and Light Shows for a separate admission charge.
 There is also an observatory next to the Space Centre which offers public viewings on clear Saturday evenings.

 For complete details and show times at the H.R.
-MacMillan Space Centre Planetarium click on the link to their official website below.
+MacMillan Space Centre Planetarium click on the link to their official website above.

 Phone: (604) 738-7827

 It has all you need in a rainy day.
 Space to wall and now about history of Vancouver.
 Also, the planetarium is an excellent place that offers different shows during the year.
 Book online it is better, it has an auditorium, washrooms, snacks areas and if you want to coordinate an event with your students, wedding or something else you can directly contact them.
 From downtown there are many ways to reach there and by car too.
 Good for kids and family moments.
 Be happy and enjoy a while here.

 Juan Carlos “Juan Carlos Cornejo” Cornejo Alfaro - a month ago